AnimaApp/docs/src/v3/adobe-xd/getting-started/install.md

 ## Compatibility Note

->Please make sure that you are always using the latest versions of [Adobe XD](https://www.adobe.com/>products/xd.html) and [Anima App] for Adobe XD to avoid any issues.
+>Please make sure that you are always using the latest versions of [Adobe XD](https://www.adobe.com/>products/xd.html) and [Anima for Adobe XD](https://animaapp.s3.amazonaws.com/xd-plugin/beta/anima.xdx) for Adobe XD to avoid any issues.